Shivani456S/Swiggy_Resturant_Data-_Dashboard/README.md

 a) Save the project code into a Python file, e.g., restaurant_dashboard.py.
 b) Open your terminal or command prompt and navigate to the directory where the file is saved.
 c) Command to run the python file streamlit run restaurant_dashboard.py
 d) he app will open automatically in your default web browser.
-If not, copy the URL shown in the terminal and paste it into your browser (e.g., http://localhost:8501).
+If not, copy the URL shown in the terminal and paste it into your browser (e.g., http://localhost:8501). if you click in this link you have to upload the CSV file of the swiggy resturants data https://github.com/Shivani456S/Swiggy_Resturant_Data-_Dashboard/blob/main/swiggy%20(1).csv

 #3.
 Uploading a Dataset
 a) Prepare a CSV file with the required columns (City, Price, Avg ratings, Food Type, Delivery Time).